PCG06/my_programs/README.md

 ### Topics Include:
 * Classes and objects.
+* Constructors.
-* Constructors and method overloading.
+* Method overloading and overriding.
 * Inheritance and polymorphism.
 * Encapsulation and abstraction.
+* Threading and exceptions.
+* File manipulation.